day 1 Vancouver, BC, Canada

 Sitka is one of the oldest and most culturally significant communities in Alaska, filled with rich Tlingit, Russian, and early American settler history.
 Sitka is famous for its spectacular scenery, abundant wildlife, the copper-domed St. Michael’s Cathedral, the Pioneer Home and the Russian Bishop’s House.
 It contains 22 buildings listed on the National Register of Historic Places and is where the contract of sale was signed transferring Alaska from Russia to the United States.

 Kenai Fjords National Park

 Today is a day of wonder as you cruise the Kenai Fjords, Alaska’s smallest national park.
 Carved by glaciers flowing from the Harding Icefield to the sea, Kenai Fjords has a rugged arctic landscape and is a rich habitat for marine animals and other wildlife.
-Most cruise lines can’t go here so enjoy this unique opportunity.
+Most cruise lines don’t go here so enjoy this unique opportunity and you can even take an optional expedition excursion here.
 As with all Alaska, what you’ll be able to see is subject to weather and ice conditions.

 day 12 Seward (Anchorage), Alaska